 Never stop learning

-Learn how to use your camera
+Get to grips with your camera

 The worst you can do is take a bum shot, and it’s not as if it costs anything to process anymore.
 Because digital cameras display the results instantly, you can check your work and then make changes as necessary to get the desired effect.